 The Faculty of Psychology and Neuroscience (FPN) has two main tasks: to organise and carry out education and research.
 Ultimate responsibility rests with the Dean, who sits on the Faculty Board together with the three members for research and valorisation, education, and innovation and internationalisation.
 The board is advised by a democratically elected representation body, the Faculty Council.

 The main administrative body of FPN is the Faculty Board.
-The board consists of four members: the dean (who is also the chair) and two members responsible for research and education respectively.
-It also includes a secretary-director.
-The board meetings are attended by two students in advisory capacities, who are appointed by the board after being nominated by the Faculty Council’s student members.
-The chair and the board members in charge of education and research are appointed by Maastricht University’s Executive Board, usually for four and three years respectively.
-The student advisers are usually appointed for one year.
+The board consists of four members: the Dean (who is also the chair) and three Vice-Deans responsible for research and valorisation, education, and recognition and reward respectively.
+The Board is assisted by the Managing Director who serves as secretary to the Board.
+The board meetings are attended by a student in advisory capacities, who is appointed by the board after being nominated by the Faculty Council’s student members.
+The Dean and Vice-Deans are appointed by Maastricht University’s Executive Board, usually for four and three years respectively.
+The student adviser is usually appointed for one year.

 The board is responsible for the faculty’s general management, administration, organisation and structure of its education and research.

 |Dean||Prof. Dr. Harald Merckelbach|

 |Vice-Dean: Responsible for Research and Valorisation||Prof. Dr. Rainer Goebel|

 |Vice-Dean: Responsible for Education||Dr. Petra Hurks|